ncyxie/Notepad-DOT/README.md

 ## Updates

 You can expect me to publish application updates at Friday, Saturday or Sunday.
 Normally, other days I am not publishing application updates.
-Also, notice that, before updating application, delete it and then you are good to go to install updated application version.
+Also, notice that, before updating Notepad DOT, uninstall it and then you are good to go to install updated Notepad DOT version.

 ## FAQ